SwanseaUniversityMedical/concept-library/README.md

 7. To stop working on this environment, run: `deactivate cclproject`

 ### 3.2.3 Database set up
+> [!IMPORTANT]
->***[!]
-Note:** Please note the following if you are a Concept Library Developer:
+> Please note the following if you are a Concept Library Developer:
-To retrieve a database backup, follow some of the steps in [2.2.2.
-Restore from Git Repository](#222-Restore-from-Git-Repository) and download the `db.backup` file - this can be used to restore the Postgres db during the following steps.*
+> - To retrieve a database backup, follow some of the steps in [2.2.2.
+Restore from Git Repository](#222-Restore-from-Git-Repository) and download the `db.backup` file - this can be used to restore the Postgres db during the following steps.

 1. Install [Postgres](https://www.postgresql.org/download/) and [PGAdmin](https://www.pgadmin.org/) on your device.
 2. Within PGAdmin3, do the following: